kugg/jerkeby/content/posts/Risk-aware-applications.md

 - Database errors
   - The database reports a syntax error in a query.
 Syntax errors in the database log indicate that a user has altered a database query (`SQL injection`).

-Essentially we are trying to catch very unexpected errors and use these as indicators of compromise (IoC).
+Essentially we are trying to catch very unexpected errors and use these as `Indicators of Compromise` (`IoC`).

 ## Manual Actions
 Some actions will require manual intervention.
 Such events must contain qualifying information for intervention to be helpful.
 In this `graduation`, the event exception handler must meet the criteria defined by the `Security Operation Center` (`SOC`).